 - AKC Group: Sporting

-- Life Span: Weimaraners can live between nine and fifteen years of age.
+- Life Span: The Viszla can live between eleven and fifteen years.

-- Litter Size: The litter size on average is around seven puppies.
+- Litter Size: The typical litter size is between six and eight puppies.

 History of the Breed

 The history of the Vizsla begins with the Magyar horde, a warlike, nomadic tribe, wandering all across Central Europe until settling in Hungary.
 A depiction of the breed first appears in the 10th century followed by closer renditions and a written reference in the Illustrated Vienna Chronicle, a 14th century manuscript.
 The breed's survival was secured by the involvement of several barons.
 They liked the breed and admired its ability to hunt.
 Early breeders included the Batthyany, Nadasdy and Zay families.
 They and the land honed the Vizsla's hunting skills into a fine art, testing and perfecting the ability to scent, point and retrieve.

 After World War I, concerned parties made a concerted effort to ensure the breed remained unique and survived the century.
 The Hungarian Kennel Club (MEOE) established strict breed standards.
 All seemed assured.
 World War II, however, eradicated much of the breed, destroying the studbook registry.
 A breeding colony had to be established.

 The AKC admitted the breed into its registry in 1960.
 By 1971, the breed began, again, to receive serious international recognition.
 Since then, the Vizsla has become a recognized competitor at hunting trials and specialty shows as well as at various other dog shows worldwide.

 The interbreeding to preserve the line results in a number of inherited health issues.
 While these conditions do not occur in all lines they can include: